ZAN-Team/ZanDocs/docs/guide/configuring-security-settings-for-api-keys.md

 ---
-title: Configuring security settings for API keys
+title: Security settings
 order: 4
+toc: content
 ---

-# 👷 Configuring security settings for API keys
+# 👷 Security settings
 You can configure security settings for your API key, including secret-based two-factor authentication on connections, the contract address allowlist, the source allowlist, the API request method allowlist, and the upper limit of credit consumption.

 ## Overview